 To help support small businesses during this difficult time, Small Business Britain is offering practical money saving tips to small business owners.
-We have gathered our top six pieces of advice below, including getting a smart meter installed to help you save energy.
+We have gathered their top six pieces of advice below, including getting a smart meter installed to help you save energy.

-1. Save energy, save money
+1. Save energy

 Energy usage is one of the expenses small businesses are most likely to estimate.